Frequently Asked Questions

 Q: What kind of degree do you need to be eligible for the fellowship?

-A: For the 2018 fellowship, applicants must complete a master’s or other advanced degree between January 1, 2017, and July 31, 2018, to be eligible.
+A: For the 2019 fellowship, applicants must complete a master’s or other advanced degree between January 1, 2018, and July 31, 2019, to be eligible.
 A broad range of degrees are applicable because the state projects are new and different each year.
 Previous fellows have had degrees in environmental studies, natural resource management, marine affairs, marine science, geology, public affairs, and regional land management.
 The most important prerequisite is an interest in state-level coastal issues.
+Candidates must also be U.S. citizens.

 Q: What criteria do the Sea Grant directors use when writing their letters of endorsement?